GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 {% endAside %}

-## Animation frames: _updates that matter_
+## Animation frames: Updates that matter

-Hopefully the above example showcases that there is more to the story than just `requestAnimationFrame()`.
+The above example showcases that there is more to the story than just `requestAnimationFrame()`.

 So when do animation updates, and animation frames, actually matter?
 Here are some criteria that we think about, and we'd love to get feedback on:

-1. Main and Compositor thread updates
+- Main and compositor thread updates
-2. Missing paint updates
+- Missing paint updates
-3. Detecting animations
+- Detecting animations
-4. Quality vs quantity
+- Quality versus quantity

-### Main and Compositor thread updates
+### Main and compositor thread updates

 First of all, animation frame updates are not boolean.
 It is not the case that frames may only be fully dropped or fully presented.
 There are many reasons why